 Aspect / Principle Disability Ethnicity Gender 1.
 Outcomes for learners Do our policies benefit all learners and potential learners, whether or not they are disabled? or are disabled learners excluded, disadvantaged or marginalised?
 Do our policies benefit all learners and potential learners, whatever their ethnic, cultural or religious background?
 Or are people from certain backgrounds losing out?
 Do our policies benefit all learners and potential learners, whichever their gender?
 Or are outcomes different for females and males, with some being disadvantaged?
 2. Recognising relevant differences Is due account made of the specific needs and experiences of disabled people?
-Or is a 'one size fits all' approach adopted? - Is due account made of women's and men's differing experiences?
+Or is a 'one size fits all' approach adapted?
+Is due account made of different cultural backgrounds?
 Or is a 'one size fits all' approach adopted?
+Is due account made of women's and men's differing experiences?
+Or is a 'one size fits all' approach adopted?
 3. Attitudes, relationships and cohesion Do our policies promote positive attitudes towards disabled people, and good relations between disabled and non-disabled people?
 Of is there negativity and little mutual contact?
 Do our policies promote positive interaction and good relations between different groups and communities?
 Or are there tensions and negative attitudes?
 Do our policies promote good relations between women and men?
 Or is there tensions or disrespect, perhaps expressed through sexual harassment.
-4. Benefits for the workforce Do all members and potential members of the workforce benefit, whether or not they are disabled?
-Or are reasonable adjustments for disabled staff not made?
-Do all members and potential members of the workforce benefit, whatever their ethnic, cultural or religious background?
+4. Benefits for the workforce Do all members and potential members of the workforce benefit, whatever their ethnic, cultural or religious background?
 Or are some excluded?
 Do all members and potential members of the workforce benefit, whichever their gender?
 Or are there differential impacts, both positive and negative?
 5. Positive impact on equality Do our policies help to reduce and remove inequalities between disabled and non- disabled people that currently exist?
 Or does inequality for disabled people still continue?
 Do our policies help to reduce and remove inequalities and poor relations between different communities that currently exist?
 Or do barriers and inequalities continue?
 Do our policies help to reduce and remove inequalities between women and men that currently exist?
 Or do inequalities, for example in seniority and pay, continue?
 6. Consultation, involvement and accountability Are our policies based on involvement of and consultation with disabled people?
 Or are the views and experiences of disabled people not sought or not heeded?
 Are our policies based on involvement of and consultation with people from a range of backgrounds?
 Or are certain views and experiences not sought or not heeded?
 Are our policies based on involvement of and consultation with both women and men?
 Or are the views and experiences of women or men not sought or heeded?
 7. Benefits for society Do our policies benefit society as a whole by encouraging participation in public life of all citizens, whether or not they are disabled?
 Or are disabled people excluded or marginalised?
-Do our policies benefit society as a whole by encouraging Do our policies benefit society as a whole by encouraging participation in public life of women as well as men?
+Do our policies benefit society as a whole by encouraging participation in public life of citizens from a wide range of backgrounds?
+Or are certain communities excluded or marginalised?
+Do our policies benefit society as a whole by encouraging participation in public life of women as well as men?
 Or are women excluded or marginalised?